pfidr34/docker-ping/README.md

 # docker-ping

-A simple alpine container to run a continuous ping to a host with an interval.
+A simple Alpine container to run a continuous ping to a host with an interval.

 ```ping -i ${TIMEOUT} ${HOSTNAME}```